Yandy Díaz Player Props: Rays vs. Royals

 Royals Pitching Rankings

-- The Royals have a 5.19 team ERA that ranks 28th among all MLB pitching staffs.
+- The Royals' 5.18 team ERA ranks 28th across all league pitching staffs.

-- Royals pitchers combine to rank 19th in baseball in home runs allowed (89 total, 1.2 per game).
+- The Royals rank 18th in baseball in home runs given up (90 total, 1.2 per game).

-- Lyles makes the start for the Royals, his 16th of the season.
-He is 0-11 with a 6.62 ERA and 62 strikeouts through 85 2/3 innings pitched.
+- Lynch (1-3) takes the mound for the Royals in his sixth start of the season.
+He's put together a 4.45 ERA in 30 1/3 innings pitched, with 22 strikeouts.

-- The right-hander's most recent time out was on Monday against the Detroit Tigers, when he went six innings, surrendering three earned runs while allowing six hits.
+- In his most recent appearance on Tuesday, the left-hander threw seven scoreless innings against the Detroit Tigers while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.